Pink Chanel suit of Jacqueline Kennedy: Cultural references

 The suit has been well referenced and replicated in theater and film.
 In 2011, a copy of the suit appeared in the mini-series The Kennedys.
 However, the Chanel copy was recreated by Giorgio Armani.
 Costume designer Madeline Fontaine recreated the suit for the 2016 film Jackie, with Natalie Portman portraying Kennedy; the buttons, chain, and label were provided by Chanel.
 Costume designer Jane Petrie recreated the suit for the eighth episode of the second season of The Crown, titled "Dear Mrs. Kennedy".
 In the Simpsons 1996 episode "Scenes from the Class Struggle in Springfield", the Chanel outfit worn by Marge Simpson (whose maiden name is Bouvier in a nod to the former First Lady) was modelled upon Kennedy's suit.

-In "Never Say Goodbye", the last installment of the famous "I Will Survive" trilogy, the main character's wife wears what is very clearly a homage to the suit.
+Composer Steve Heitzeg's Death Suite for Jackie O is the first musical reference to the pink suit; the second movement is entitled "The Pink Suit ('Let Them See What They Have Done')".